 The Village Hotel Katong is located on the eastern side of Singapore, in the Katong area as its name implies along the long East Coast Road stretch.
 It’s an area with a lot of private condominiums and property, so you do have a fairly well-off crowd and expats here, but also it’s well known for being a food mecca with lots of popular local eateries in the vicinity within walking distance, Peranakan cuisine in particular is synonymous with this area.
 Quite good if you want to get away from the downtown hustle and bustle!

-It’s not the most accessible area as it’s not near an MRT station, you have to take a bus or cab when it comes to public transport, though there are free shuttles from hotel to the airport every hour (and from the malls to the MRT stations as well).
+It’s not the most accessible area as it’s not near an MRT station (that’s changing soon!), you have to take a bus or cab when it comes to public transport, though there are free shuttles from hotel to the airport every hour (and from the malls to the MRT stations as well).
 I drove to the hotel, and I work around the area so I’m quite familiar with getting around there – it’s not too far away from the main downtown area though, perhaps about 15mins by cab at most.